microsoft/terminal/ISSUE_TEMPLATE.md

 If you have a feature request, please post to [the UserVoice](https://wpdev.uservoice.com/forums/266908).

 > **Important: When reporting BSODs or security issues, DO NOT attach memory dumps, logs, or traces to Github issues**.
-Instead, send dumps/traces to secure@microsoft.com, referencing the GitHub bug number.
+Instead, send dumps/traces to secure@microsoft.com, referencing this GitHub issue.

 Please use this form and describe your issue, concisely but precisely, with as much detail as possible